 The Migrant Education Program (MEP) is a federally funded program, authorized under the Elementary and Secondary Education Act of 1965 (ESEA), as amended by the Every Student Succeeds Act (ESSA).
 The complete text of ESSA (PDF) is located on the U.S. Department of Education Web page.
 MEP is administered in all 50 states including Hawaii, Alaska, District of Columbia, and Puerto Rico.
 MEP is authorized by Part C of Title I and is designed to support high quality and comprehensive educational programs for migrant children to help reduce the educational disruption and other problems that result from repeated moves.

 California's MEP is supported by both federal and state laws.
 Although the state law does not provide funding for the program, it does set out the administrative framework for delivering local MEP services through regional offices.
 The California MEP is the largest in the nation.
 One out of every three migrant students in the United States lives in California.
-In the 2015-16 school year, there were over 96,750 migrant students attending California schools during the regular school year and 97,000 attending summer/intersession classes.
+In the 2015-16 school year, there were over 96,750 migrant students attending California schools during the regular school year and 42,570 attending summer/intersession classes.

-According to ESSA the purpose of Migrant Education is to:
+According to ESSA the purpose of Migrant Education is:

-- Ensure that migratory children who move among the states are not penalized in any manner by disparities among the states in curriculum, graduation requirements, and state academic content and student academic achievement standards;
+- To ensure that migratory children who move among the States are not penalized in any manner by disparities among the States in curriculum, graduation requirements, and challenging State academic standards.

-- Ensure that migratory children receive full and appropriate opportunities to meet the same challenging state academic content and achievement standards that all children are expected to meet;
+- To ensure that migratory children receive full and appropriate opportunities to meet the same challenging State academic standards that all children are expected to meet.

-- Design programs to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to make a successful transition to postsecondary education or employment; and
+- To help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to succeed in school.

-- Ensure that migratory children benefit from state and local systemic reforms.
+- To help migratory children benefit from State and local systemic reforms.

 Eligibility Requirements for Participation